0xced/XCDYouTubeKit/README.md

 ## License

-XCDYouTubeVideoPlayerViewController is available under the MIT license.
+XCDYouTubeKit is available under the MIT license.
 See the [LICENSE](LICENSE) file for more information.